Trip Tips: LUXE City Guides - Windy Chicago beckons

 So with winter skin newly shed, it is prime time to jet set into this happening hub.

-Meanwhile in the West Loop, funky London members’ club Soho House has arrived in rustic, shab-chic style, with a 60-foot rooftop pool and patio.
-Gold Coast bigwig The Peninsula is revamping its rooms in lush navy hues, keeping its perch-perfect city and lake views.
+Meanwhile in the West Loop, funky London members’ club Soho House (sohohousechicago.com) has arrived in rustic, shab-chic style, with a 60-foot (18 m) rooftop pool and patio.
+Gold Coast bigwig The Peninsula (peninsula.com) is revamping its rooms in lush navy hues, keeping its perch-perfect city and lake views.

 But now, onto what you really came to the city for: the food.
 Ask any self-respecting gourmand in the United States and they will cite Chicago for its cuisine -- a rich, vibrant melting pot that is much more than deep-dish pies and all-beef frankfurters (or any ballpark snack ‘n’ pop, for that matter).

-The food scene continues to evolve with a forensic attention to detail, resulting in restaurants such as the mighty molecular den 42 Grams, where chef Jake Bickelhaupt dishes up New American morsels.
-At Southern-style BBQ spot Green Street Smoked Meats, sliced brisket finds a home in an atmospheric, tea-light-strewn barn-meets-warehouse.
+The food scene continues to evolve with a forensic attention to detail, resulting in restaurants such as the mighty molecular den 42 Grams (42gramschicago.com), where chef Jake Bickelhaupt dishes up New American morsels.
+At Southern-style BBQ spot Green Street Smoked Meats (greenstreetmeats.com), sliced brisket finds a home in an atmospheric, tea-light-strewn barn-meets-warehouse.

-Another recent standout is Beverly Kim’s Parachute, a modern Korean eatery giving K-town street food classics an all-American twist, and what we consider the epitome of Chicago’s exciting, genre-defying culinary DNA.
+Another recent standout is Beverly Kim’s Parachute (parachuterestaurant.com), a modern Korean eatery giving K-town street food classics an all-American twist, and what we consider the epitome of Chicago’s exciting, genre-defying culinary DNA.

 In any city this serious about its fare, no doubt you will find top-notch tipples to pair.
 Special occasion to toast?
-Get snookered, as the locals like to say, at RM Champagne Salon, a cobblestoned courtyard shrine to bubbles; or head to homegrown vodka producer CH Distillery for a behind-the-scenes tour followed by craft cocktails over dinner.
+Get snookered, as the locals like to say, at RM Champagne Salon (rmchampagnesalon.com), a cobblestoned courtyard shrine to bubbles; or head to homegrown vodka producer CH Distillery (chdistillery.com) for a behind-the-scenes tour followed by craft cocktails over dinner.

 Once you have wined and dined, you had better get out on the big, beautiful body of water that gives Chicago life: Lake Michigan.
 If this city has a quintessential summer activity, it is a weekend stroll or cycle along the lake.